The role of Living Labs

 Scale-up, replication and transfer

 To adopt a Safe System approach, improved capacities and a better understanding of the needs and opportunities for key players in the sector is important, including: local and national authorities, industry; service providers and infrastructure developers.
-These are essential building blocks for the transition to sustainable urban development.
+These are essential building blocks for the transition towards sustainable urban development.